ZEISS-PiWeb/PiWeb-Formplots/docs/Plots/Axiality.md

 #### Geometry

 The plot can display a height axis.
-The range of the axis is determined by multiplying the points height range with the actual geometries height.
+The range of the axis is determined by multiplying the points height range with the _actual_ geometries `Height` parameter.
 The other geometry parameters are currently unused.

 #### Example